 As you hold me in your arms.
 I am

 Not cold or dead.
-Content to be held.
-Death
+Content held.

-I have balcony.
+I had balcony.
+Not enough.

 Thank you for the bottles